awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-trigger.md

 **Fields**
 + `JobName` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

-  The name of a job to be executed\.
+  The name of a job to be run\.
 + `Arguments` – A map array of key\-value pairs\.

   Each key is a UTF\-8 string\.